 CHICAGO (August 10, 2020) -- At Hyatt, the safety and security of our colleagues and guests is always a top priority.
 Guided by our purpose – to care for people so they can be their best – and following medical expert guidance to help reduce the spread of COVID-19, all Hyatt hotels globally will require face coverings or face masks within indoor public areas, which include meetings and events spaces, restaurants and bars, and fitness centers, and while moving around in outdoor areas, with some exceptions, based on local laws or guidance.
-Specific requirements may vary by location and some guests may be exempt from this mandate, including but not limited to people with medical conditions, consuming food or beverages in restaurants, and children under the age of two years.
+Specific requirements may vary by location and some guests may be exempt from this mandate, including but not limited to people with medical conditions, consuming food or beverages in restaurants, meetings and events guests who are seated and socially distant, and children under the age of two years.
 For specific requirements, guests are encouraged to contact their hotel directly or visit the hotel website.

 Guests who are not wearing face coverings or masks at hotels where they are required will be asked to wear one, and at all Hyatt hotels, face coverings will be made available to guests who do not have one.
 Additionally, Hyatt hotels request all guests practice proper social distancing in indoor and outdoor public areas, and social distancing guidelines are prominently placed throughout all hotels.